DigiKlausur/e2xgrader/docs/source/user_docs/exchange/base_exchange.rst

 Personalized Inbound
 --------------------

+The inbound directory is the directory where students submit their assignments.
-The custom exchange can be configured to use a personalized inbound.
+The custom exchange can be configured to use a personalized inbound directory.
+This is activated by default.
-If this is activated, each student will have a personalized inbound directory.

-Assume you have the course *MyCourse* and the assignment *MyAssignment*.
-In the original nbgrader exchange the student will submit to :code:`<exchange_directory>/MyCourse/inbound/`.
-This will be the same for each student and causes a potential security issue.
-If a student knows the name of the submission of another student, they can read their submission.
+When this is active, students submit to :code:`<exchange_directory>/<course_id>/personalized-inbound/<student_id>/`.
+Students will only have access to their own submissions.

+In the original nbgrader exchange, the inbound directory is the same for all students (:code:`<exchange_directory>/<course_id>/inbound/`).
+This can be a security issue, as students can read each other's submissions if they know the timestamp or random string of the submission.

-If the personalized inbound is used, the student will submit to :code:`<exchange_directory>/MyCourse/personalized-inbound/<student_id>/`.
+To configure the personalized inbound, add the following to your `nbgrader_config.py`:
-This directory is only readable by the student.

 .. code-block:: python